 Children’s knowledge and understanding of the world around them is an essential aspect of the curriculum at Dore, to enable our pupils to grow into thoughtful and caring global citizens.
 We are a Right’s Respecting School and hold the highest UNICEF RRSA Gold award.
 The UN Convention on the Rights of the Child is part of our whole school ethos and pupils are well aware of their rights.
-In Unicef’s Gold reaccreditation report in 2018, they commented that the strengths of the school are:

 Each class has the name of a country and we hold One World Week in September, to give children the opportunity to engage with their country, learn more about the geography, the culture and the people who live there.
 Throughout the year, curriculum projects and studies incorporate global learning, in subjects such as English, Art, Design and Technology and P4C.
 We also join in with global campaigns such as Send my Friend to School, UNICEF Day for Change and Fairtrade Fortnight.
 These opportunities allow the children to broaden their horizons and draw comparisons with other cultures and countries.